djeada/OpenFoam-Tutorials/notes/02_openfoam_cases.md

 - **Automation** — shell scripts can set up, modify, and launch thousands of parametric runs.
 - **Transparency** — nothing is hidden; if the solver uses it, you can find it in a file.

-This document walks through every piece of an OpenFOAM case, using **real files from the projects in this repository** as examples.

----

-## 1. Case Directory Structure — The Big Picture
+## Case Directory Structure

 Every OpenFOAM case follows the same three-directory convention.
 Below is a **complete** tree showing all the files you may encounter in a typical case:

 ```
 ╔══════════════════════════════════════════════════════════════════════════════╗